 Hope Community PCS abides by all applicable laws regarding special education in public schools.
-Hope's staff includes a Special Education Director, Student Support Coordinators, Special Education and ELL Teachers, Social Workers and a School Psychologist.
-Hope Community Charter PCS currently has the following programming to support those students with special needs; two Self-Contained Non-Categorical Programs, Primary and Intermediate.
+Hope's staff includes a Special Education Director, Special Education and ELL Teachers, Social Worker and a School Psychologist.
+Hope Community Charter PCS currently has the following programming to support those students with special needs; One Self-Contained Non-Categorical Program, Intermediate.
 We also have two Special Education Resource Classes and two EL Resource classes to support those scholars who need services in and outside of the classroom.
-We have additional support from Paraprofessional and Dedicated Aide support where appropriate.
-Our devoted Mental Health Team and Culture Team provides our scholars with character building though the SEL curriculum that reaches beyond the school walls into the community.
-Our collaborative approach across our campuses assure that we are meeting the needs of all students in all settings.
+We have additional support from Paraprofessionals and Dedicated Aide support where appropriate.
+Our devoted Mental Health Team and Culture Team provide our scholars with character building though the SEL curriculum that reaches beyond the school walls into the community.
+Our collaborative approach assures that we are meeting the needs of all students in all settings.